lettier/poing/README.md

 # POiNG

 HTML5/CSS3/JavaScript pong clone but with a twist.
 Utilizes a crude AI and multiple paddles to defend all exit sides.

+Press [B] for an extra large paddle.

 Playable at http://www.lettier.com/poing/.